acg/alangrow.com/content/blog/maximally-generative-letter-tiles.html.md

 This gives us a direct and `O(1)` way of measuring the damage incurred by removing a letter pair: it is simply the size of its set.

-After the dictionary has been scanned, we start with all letter pairs in play, and we can begin greedy removal.
+After the dictionary has been scanned, all letter pairs are in play, and we can start greedy removal.
 At each step we pick the letter that inflicts the least amount of damage in terms of formable words.
 Note that any word longer than 2 letters will appear in multiple sets, and we have to remember to remove these extra copies of every "lost" word.
 Python's [`set` data type](https://docs.python.org/3.8/library/stdtypes.html#set) is doing a lot of the heavy lifting this time.

 ### Results